 Reason 6: You don't get enough sleep

 If you are working out 4 times per week, then you should also focus on 7-8 hours of quality sleep.
 Your muscles recover when you sleep.
 Therefore, you cant recover if you train too much and not pay attention to your sleep and nutrition.
 Neglecting sleeping may cause you to gain no muscle no matter how hard and technical you train.
+This may be the answer if you are wondering why am i not gaining muscle mass.

 In fact, it can even possibly lead to muscle loss, which is the last thing you want.